 No matter how you do it—by car, rail, or foot—commuting can be a hassle.

-And now that Labor Day has come and gone, it’s back to the grind…at least for most of us.
-With the diversification of the workforce and the expansion of technology, working outside of a traditional office context has never been easier—or more common.
+But with the diversification of the workforce and the expansion of technology, working outside of a traditional office context has never been easier—or more common.
 The number of employees who telecommute (most commonly working from home) has grown by 115% in the past thirteen years, according to data from the U.S. Census Bureau’s American Community Survey (ACS).
 Despite this, the vast majority of employed Americans still have some sort of commute to and from work each day.

 It doesn’t help that many of the most populous cities in the country have notoriously high levels of traffic congestion, making commutes all the more maddening for motorists stuck in standstills.
 Ideally, we’d all be commuting in a “normal,” bearable level of traffic flow—TomTom, a navigation technology company that indexes traffic congestion levels, calls this a “free flow” condition, or a traffic situation that is unencumbered by traffic congestion.
 But the level of traffic congestion in the worst cities can add roughly 25% to 45% of extra time to any given commuting trip.